comtsamsmith/Simply-Postcode-Desktop-c-Example/README.md

 Then, put the returned address fields "organisation,line1,line2,line3,town,county,postcode, country,found,licenseStatus" into a multiline textbox called "textBoxAddress."
 ```

-Next we asked:
+When this was working, we then asked:

 ```
-Thats great, can we make "listBoxAddressLines" hidden, and only shown when search is in progress
+That's great, can we make "listBoxAddressLines" hidden, and only shown when a search is in progress, also initially set labelInstructions to "Type Postcode, Postcode + Part of address or words to search"
 ```

 ## Other Refinements

 Change the address mapping to your address fields [Data Returned by getselectedaddress](https://www.simplypostcode.com/address-finder-open-api#/data)

-On the last call "full_v3/getaddresslist" [Info on getaddresslist](https://www.simplypostcode.com/address-finder-open-api#/getaddresslist)
+On the first call "full_v3/getaddresslist" [Info on getaddresslist](https://www.simplypostcode.com/address-finder-open-api#/getaddresslist)
 1. queryid - If you are implementing search as you type, you can supply a counter in this parameter, which is returned.
 This allows you to process the most recent query results and ignore any
 older responses.
 2. inputid - If you have multiple address forms, you can give each a number, which is returned in the response.
 Then your response code can then act appropriately.